openaire/guidelines-literature-repositories/docs/use_of_oai_pmh.rst

 * identifier - the unique identifier of the item in the originating repository from which the metadata record was disseminated.
 * datestamp - the datestamp of the metadata record disseminated by the originating repository.
 * metadataNamespace - the XML namespace URI of the metadata format of the record harvested from the originating repository.
 * originDescription - an optional originDescription block which was that obtained when the metadata record was harvested.
-A set of nested originDescription blocks will describe provenance over a sequence of harvests.
+A set of nested
+                      *originDescription* blocks will describe provenance over a sequence of harvests.

-Each originDescription must also have the following two attributes which relate to the act of harvesting and any subsequent processing:
+Each *originDescription* must also have the following two attributes which relate to the act of harvesting and any subsequent processing:

 * harvestDate - the responseDate of the OAI-PMH response that resulted in the record being harvested from the originating repository.
 * altered - a boolean value which must be true if the harvested record was altered before being disseminated again.

+As an PoC extension for the aggregator community, we wanted to make the proposal for two more elements to reflect the non-persistent identifier of the OAI-PMH protocol for a repsoitory:

+* repositoryId - structured with registry with controlled vocabulary: `opendoar <https://https://v2.sherpa.ac.uk/opendoar/>`_, `re3data <https://re3data.org>`_, `doaj <https://doaj.org>`_,
+  and `dris <https://dspacecris.eurocris.org/cris/explore/dris>`_ and followed by the registryId (without precending zeros), eg. ``dris:98765``.
+* repositoryName - human readable name of the repository.